What Are Two Lunch Tuesdays?

 Where It’s Grown To

-Broken Chains Ministry now has twenty-eight Two Lunch Tuesday Schools involved in the Las Vegas valley.
+Broken Chains Ministry now has twenty-nine Two Lunch Tuesday Schools involved in the Las Vegas valley.
 This is in addition to the program that the original school, Del Webb, still takes part of in making sandwiches for Broken Chains Ministry volunteers to distribute to the homeless.
 The students at Del Webb still make sandwiches twice a month that Broken Chains Ministries picks up and distributes for them to the homeless.

 The program has not found confinement to just the Las Vegas valley.
 In fact, it’s spreading all over the state, and country.